leandrocurioso/mysql-mariadb-backup-routine-bash-script/README.md

 * keep_days is the amount of days that the script will keep files.
 (Default last 3 days files)

 tables_truncate_after_dump
-* It's an array of table that will be truncated after the backup.
+* It's an array of tables that will be truncated after the dump.
 Can be used if you want to truncate a log table.
 Do not split with comma use only white space.
 Example tables_truncate_after_dump("table1" "table2")

 # Add Permission
 Be sure to give the correct permission to execute the bash with: